 This LAMP is intended to provide an explanation and summary of the requirements for system design, installation, and maintenance.
 However, for details and legal specifics, the County code and adopted regulations should be consulted.
 Santa Cruz County Code Chapter 7.38, Sewage Disposal, provides the basic requirements for OWTS design, installation and use in the county.
 It also provides the authority for specific variances from the new system standards for the repair or replacement of existing systems, including minimum thresholds and prohibitions.
-The basic standards and allowable variances are described in the Regulations for Repair and Upgrade of Existing OWTS.
-These regulations apply to 78% of the properties in the county that were developed prior to establishment of current standards for new systems.
+The basic standards and allowable variances are described in the county's Appendix A Chapter 7.38 Sewage Disposal (takes precedence), Appendix C Summary of Onsite Wastewater Treatment System Requirements, and Appendix D Enhanced Treatment System Regulations.
+The upgrade and repair standards and allowable variances in these documents apply to all OWYS in Santa Cruz County's area of jurisdiction including the 78% of the properties in the county that were developed prior to September 16, 1983, which is the date that stricter standards for onsite wastewater disposal were adopted into the Basin Plan.
 They are designed to guide the trade-offs between continued use of existing systems, improvements needed for water quality and public health protection, addressing housing needs, and manageable costs for property owners to continue to encourage them to properly repair and upgrade their systems at the first indications of failure.
-The Repair Upgrade Regulations only apply to properties that were first developed prior to September 16, 1983, which is the date that relatively complete and rigorous standards for onsite wastewater disposal were adopted into the Basin Plan for the Central Coast Region (Resolution 83-12).